-The Veteran Business Enterprise (VBE) Program (Program) of the School District of Osceola County, Florida (the "School District") is designed to promote the development of businesses owned and operated by Veteran individuals as defined herein and to ensure opportunities for these firms to compete for work at its facilities.
-The Program shall seek to provide business opportunities to VBEs in the School District's construction contracting, procurement, and professional services activities.
+The School Board of Osceola County, Florida ("Board") recognizes that veteranowned businesses provide essential support to the education system operated by the Board.
+This Veteran Business Enterprise ("VBE") Policy ("Policy") of the Board is designed to promote the development of businesses owned and operated by Veteran individuals as defined herein and to facilitate the availability of firms to compete for upcoming projects of the Board.
+This Policy shall seek to:

+- promote economic growth; - diversify the pool of qualified contractors vying for contracts to be let by the Board for construction projects, the procurement of goods and services, and professional services activities; - increase the competitiveness for such contracts; and - provide full and equal business opportunities to all VBEs in the Board's construction projects, the procurement of goods and services, and professional services activities.

+The following definitions shall be utilized in the procedures to be implemented by the Superintendent or designee and the Superintendent or designee shall adopt such other definitions and procedures as deemed reasonable to implement this Policy:

-- A. Board: The Board of the School District. - B. Certification: The process by which an applicant is determined to be a bona fide Veteran Owned Business. - C. Certification Area: The State of Florida. - D. Construction and Construction Administrative Services: Construction services in the form of hard bid contractors, negotiated contracts, construction managers, design-build, and similar construction project delivery methods. - E. Construction Professional Services: Construction Professional Services to include bid and proposal administration, Owner's Authorized Representative (OAR) or other Services as identified and defined herein. - F. Contract: Any agreement with the School District for construction projects, the purchase, lease or disposal of Goods, maintenance, installation, or other Services, including Professional Services.
-Real property, space use permits, employee benefits, taxes, judgments, agreements for travel, dues, pensions, utilities, subscriptions, auto allowances, debt service requirements, or postage are not included in this Program.
+- A. Board: The governing body of the School District. - B. Certification: The process by which an applicant is determined to be a bona fide VBE. - C. Construction and Construction Administrative Services: Construction services in the form of hard bid contractors, negotiated Contracts, construction managers, design-bid-build, and similar construction project delivery methods.

-- G. General Professional Services: Services rendered by an independent contracting individual or firm having experience in a particular industry or subject matter due to specialized education, training, licensure, or skill, of advice, reports, conclusions, recommendations, or other outputs resulting from the time and effort of the service provider, as opposed to the acquisition of specific commodities or of services not requiring any specialized education, licensing, training, or skill. - H. Goods: Any supply, material, equipment, product, article, or thing that is purchased by the School District in the accomplishment of its responsibilities. - I. Primary Residence: A place of abode which is recognized and intended to be maintained as the person's principal residence.
-Persons maintaining other places of abode in another state, or outside of the U.S., may manifest evidence of their Primary Residence to the School District by submitting a certified copy of a sworn statement, filed pursuant to §222.17, Florida Statutes, as to what residence constitutes their predominant and principal residence and that they intend to continue it permanently as such. - J. Services: The furnishing of labor, time, expertise, or effort, not including the rendition of Professional Services, employment, or collective bargaining agreements, or the providing of a tangible end product. - K. Superintendent: The Superintendent of the School District or the person or persons designated by the Superintendent to act on their behalf with respect to issues delegated to the Superintendent's authority in this Program. - L. Veteran: An individual who has served in any branch of the United States Armed Forces as determined by the United States Department of Veteran Affairs or FloridaDepartment of Management Services. - M. Veteran Business Enterprise or VBE: A business that has been certified by the United States Department of Veteran Affairs or the State of Florida Department of Management Services- Florida Office of Supplier Diversity. - N. VBE Direct Contract: A request for bids or proposals which is limited exclusivelyto VBEs.
+- D. Construction Professional Services: Professional Services relating to construction, to include bid and proposal administration, architectural and engineering services, Owner's Authorized Representative (OAR), or other similar Professional Services. - E. Contract: Any agreement with the Board for construction projects or for the purchase, lease or disposal of supplies or other Goods, or maintenance, installation, or other Services, including Professional Services, but not including leases of real property, space use permits, employee benefits, taxes, judgments, agreements for travel, dues, pensions, utilities, subscriptions, automobile allowances, debt service requirements, artistic works, purchases from governmental entities, or postage. - F. Direct Contract: A Request for Proposal, Invitation to Bid, or other solicitation which is limited exclusively to VBEs. - G. Goods: Any and all supplies, materials, equipment, products, articles, or property that is purchased by the Board in the accomplishment of its responsibilities. - H. Professional Services: Services rendered by an independent contracting individual having experience in a particular industry or subject matter due to specialized education, training, licensure, or skill, of advice, reports, conclusions, recommendations, or other outputs resulting from the time and effort of the serviceprovider, as opposed to the acquisition of specific commodities or of services not requiring any specialized education, licensing, training, or skill. - I. Services: The furnishing of labor, time, expertise, or effort, but does not include the rendering of Professional Services, employment or collective bargaining agreements, or the providing of a tangible end product. - J. Superintendent: The Superintendent of the School District or the person or persons designated by the Superintendent to act on their behalf with respect to issues delegated to the Superintendent by the Board under this Policy. - K. Veteran: An individual who has served in any branch of the United States Armed Forces as determined by the United States Department of Veterans Affairs, through the Center for Verification and Evaluation ("CVE"), the United States Small Business Administration ("SBA"), or by the State of Florida's Department of Management Services, through the Office of Supplier Diversity ("OSD").

+L. Veteran Business Enterprise ("VBE"): A business that has been certified by the CVE, the SBA, or by the OSD.

 III.
-Determination of General Goal and Project Participation
+Determination of General Goals